 As such, and in terms of Section 16(4) of the Freedom of Information (Scotland) Act 2002 where Section 12(1) of the Act (Excessive Cost of Compliance) has been applied, this represents a refusal notice for the information sought.

-By way of explanation, the crime recording systems used by Police Scotland have no facility whereby this level of information can be automatically retrieved.
+By way of explanation, the Road Traffic Collision (RTC) recording system used by Police Scotland has no searchable field which would allow for the automatic retrieval of this information.